vsespb/mt-aws-glacier/README.md

 In case you lost your journal file, you can restore it from Amazon Glacier metadata

-1. Run retrieve-inventory command
+1. Run retrieve-inventory command.
+This will request Amazon Glacier to prepare vault inventory.

 				./mtglacier.pl retrieve-inventory --config=glacier.cfg --vault=myvault

-2. Wait 4+ hours for Amazon Glacier to complete inventory retrieval
+2. Wait 4+ hours for Amazon Glacier to complete inventory retrieval (also note that you will get only ~24h old inventory..)

-3. Download inventroy and export it to new journal:
+3. Download inventory and export it to new journal (this sometimes can be pretty slow even if inventory is small, wait a few minutes):

  				./mtglacier.pl download-inventory --config=glacier.cfg --vault=myvault -new-journal=new-journal.log